ronanociosoig/Tuist-Pokedex/README.md

 [![Tuist badge](https://img.shields.io/badge/Powered%20by-Tuist-blue)](https://tuist.io)

-This simple iOS app is a Swift code example to demonstrate a micro-feature approach to modularisation based on Tuist, that fetches data from an [API](https://pokeapi.co), parses the response, displays some of the data, stores it locally, and can retrieve it.
+This simple 4-screen iOS app is a Swift code example to demonstrate a micro-feature approach to modularisation based on Tuist, that fetches data from an [API](https://pokeapi.co), parses the response, displays some of the data, stores it locally, and can retrieve it.
+The networking module has implementations for both Combine and Async/Await.
 The initial aim was to keep this as simple as possible but follow best practices and standard design patterns.

-It consists of 4 scenes: <br>
-	- Home Scene <br>
+	- Home Scene
-	- Catch the Pokemon Scene <br>
+	- Catch the Pokemon Scene
-	- Backpack Scene<br>
+	- Backpack Scene
-	- Details Scene<br>
+	- Details Scene

 The Home scene has 2 buttons, the first opens the Catch scene, the latter opens the backpack scene.